Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 {% endfigure %}

-Next up: the night elf campaign, the climactic finale of Reign of Chaos!
+We have two more posts to go through for the night elf campaign, and with it, the climactic finale of Reign of Chaos.
+After that, I'll pause for a bit and talk about the strengths of Warcraft 3's worldbuilding and the reason it became such a universally beloved foundation of the Warcraft setting as we know it now.

 [^bug]: I couldn't even pick up scrolls of healing to heal my units.